derektypist/voting-app/README.md

 ### Content

 Taken from [Tri Vi](https://github.com/triminhvi).
 Accessed from 13 December 2021.
 Code for Share Button was taken from [Facebook](https://developers.facebook.com/docs/plugins/share-button) (accessed on 16 December 2021).
+The use of countDocuments in the Mongoose Documentation.

 ### Acknowledgements